RediZypce/Credit/README.md

 # Fraud Detection Project

 ## Overview
 This project is aimed at developing a fraud detection system using machine learning techniques.
 The objective is to build a model that can identify fraudulent transactions within a given dataset.
-The dataset used for this project is named "transactions.csv."
+The dataset used for this project is named [transactions.csv.](transactions.csv).
+To get started click ["Here"](Credit_Card_Fraud.ipynb)

 ## Project Structure
 The project is organized into several key components: